zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 ## Why is it slow?

 The simplest answer: Perl 6's brand new.
-The
-*language spec* was finished less than 4 months ago (Dec 25, 2015).
+It's not the next Perl, it's a brand new language in the Perl family.
+The *language spec* was finished less than 4 months ago (Dec 25, 2015).
 While *some* optimization has been done, the core team focused on getting